 Our additional All-Inclusive Package (Meal Plan)

-Our houses and villas can be rented with or without meal plan or all-inclusive package.
+Our houses and villas can be rented with or without the all-inclusive package.
 For the rental rates, see each individual rental page.
-Our all-inclusive package (3 meals a day, juices, sodas, fruits, chips and 5 beers a day per adult, all shoppings are done by the staff of Punta el Custodio) costs $230 USD per week per adult, $115 USD per week for children from 5 – 12 years old.
+Our all-inclusive package (3 meals a day, juices, sodas, fruits, chips, and 5 beers a day per adult, all shopping is done by the staff of Punta el Custodio) costs $230 USD per week per adult, $115 USD per week for children from 5 – 12 years old.
 A tip for your private maid/cook and the staff is greatly appreciated!

 Are there stores nearby?